phillipdavidstearns/packet2audio/README.md

 # packet2audio

 A minimal python script to hoover up network traffic and spit it out the audio interface.
+Managing of Sockets, Printing and Audification are handled in separate threads.

 ## Compatibility